arius86/squad-health-check/README.md

 http://squadhealthcheck.info/

-##TODO
+##February 2018 update
-- code refactoring
+- All answers given by member are visible on "Thank you" screen
-- unit tests
+- Updated packages